mattermost/mattermost-handbook/operations/research-and-development/engineering/infrastructure-engineering/reliability-manifesto.md

 **O-10** Raw metrics should be kept for 7 days and 5m/1h resolution metrics should be kept for 365 days for all production systems.

-### Tracing (Placeholder)
-**O-11** As we are moving more into microservices, request tracing should be implemented for each microservice to enable distributed request tracing analysis.

 ## Performance & Cost Efficiency

 Improving performance and cutting costs of our systems makes our services more competitive and efficient.
 This is what the Performance & Cost Efficiency manifesto is all about.